JuliaGPU/AMDGPU.jl/docs/src/hostcall.md

 There should be no blocking operations during this time.

-For example, using non-blocking synchronization instead of blocking with `AMDGPU.synchronize(; blocking=false)`.
+For example, using non-blocking synchronization instead of blocking with `AMDGPU.synchronize(; blocking=false)` (which is also the default).

-Non-blocking synchronization is also responsible for stopping global hostcalls, otherwise the performance might degarde because of constant pooling of HSA signals in a loop.
+To stop hostcalls after synchronization, provide `stop_hostcalls=true` keyword argument, otherwise the performance might degarde because of constant pooling of HSA signals in a loop.

 ## Example